mingyu027/classification_final_project/README.md

 # Classification Model for Face Recognition

-Githubalso supports something called code fencing, which allows for multiple lines without indentation:“`if(isAwesome){return true}
+Github also supports something called code fencing, which allows for multiple lines without indentation:“`if (isAwesome){return true}